aantthony/BigPond-Usage-Meter/Readme.md

+This branch will produce a signed binary.
+Use "git rebase master" to get all the updates.

 ## This program is currently broken due to changes in the way usage information is display on the Bigpond website.
 A new version is being made.
 Please help out - It's in the "new" branch.

 ## Monitor your BigPond usage on your Mac